Horse Rampart Rock Climbing

 Access to the top can be found either up the second or third gully to the left of Monarch, or to the right of Teetering Tower.

 Weather station 3.7 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Horse Rampart:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Horse Rampart: